- Advancement to Candidacy

 Please see note under Ethical Use of Subjects below regarding coming requirements for IRB.

 Students are to send their self-produced Orals announcement to their thesis chair, via email attachment, at least one week in advance of their scheduled date.
-A template, generated in Word, has been posted on the department web site for your use.
+Templates, generated in Word, are at the bottom of the Psychology Thesis Guidelines web page for your use.
 Please remind your thesis chair that he/she is to distribute your announcement via email to the faculty and to cc: me on the email – by doing so, your chair gives his/her approval.

 Our masters’ students may use the department’s projector for PowerPoint presentations at their orals.
 Your thesis chair must check out the projector for you; you must supply your own computer.
 It is suggested that arrangements for using the data projector be made well in advance — more and more the professors are using it for their courses.

-A thesis committee Approval Sheet (formally known as the Signature Sheet) template is available to assist you — it is generated in MS Word.
-(This is for your completed thesis manuscript – you may wish to have it printed out and available for your final oral for your committee to sign – see the Psychology Thesis Guidelines web page for details and advice: /colleges/cla/departments/psychology/thesis-project/.)
+A thesis committee Approval Signature Sheet Template is available to assist you — it is generated in MS Word, and is also available via the Psychology Thesis Guidelines web page.
+(This is for your completed thesis manuscript – you may wish to have it printed out and available for your final oral for your committee to sign – see the Psychology Thesis Guidelines web page for details and advice.

 You may obtain the latest edition of the University Thesis Guidelines via the university library web site (in PDF).